Sherman's March to the Sea: March

 Now that Sherman had contact with the Navy fleet under Rear Admiral John A. Dahlgren, he was able to obtain the supplies and siege artillery he required to invest Savannah.
 On December 17, he sent a message to Hardee in the city:

 Hardee decided not to surrender but to escape.
-On December 20, he led his men across the Savannah River on a makeshift pontoon bridge.
-The next morning, Savannah Mayor Richard Dennis Arnold, with a delegation of aldermen and ladies of the city, rode out (until they were unhorsed by fleeing Confederate cavalrymen) to offer a proposition: The city would surrender and offer no resistance, in exchange for General Geary's promise to protect the city's citizens and their property.
+Historian Barrett assesses that Sherman could have stopped Hardee, but failed to because he was hesitant to overcommit his forces.
+On December 20, Hardee led his men across the Savannah River on a makeshift pontoon bridge.
+The next morning, Richard Dennis Arnold, Savannah's mayor, along with a delegation of aldermen and ladies of the city, rode out (until they were unhorsed by fleeing Confederate cavalrymen) to offer a proposition: The city would surrender and offer no resistance, in exchange for General Geary's promise to protect the city's citizens and their property.
 Geary telegraphed Sherman, who advised him to accept the offer.
 Arnold presented him with the key to the city, and Sherman's men, led by Geary's division of the XX Corps, occupied the city the same day.